ONLYOFFICE/Kubernetes-Docs/README.md

 $ helm install documentserver onlyoffice/docs --set metrics.enabled=true
 ```

 If you want to use Grafana to visualize metrics, set `grafana.enabled` to `true`.
-If you want to use Nginx Ingress to access Grafana, set `grafana.ingress.enabled` to `true`:
+If you want to use Gateway API or Nginx Ingress to access Grafana, set `grafana.gateway.enabled` or `grafana.ingress.enabled` to `true`:

 ```bash
 $ helm install documentserver onlyoffice/docs --set grafana.enabled=true --set grafana.ingress.enabled=true